Our Financial Planning Process

 Wealth Accumulation

 Then we move on up to the Wealth Accumulation level of planning.
-Wealth Accumulation involves one’s investments as well as one's retirement planning.
-Generally speaking, Wealth Accumulation is everybody’s favorite topic of conversation and consequently more savvy financial advisors will take a moment to remind all of their clients that they always have to eat their vegetables before they have desert. – In other words, do not forget about the foundation of your financial plan.
+Wealth Accumulation involves one’s investments and retirement preparation.
+Generally speaking, Wealth Accumulation is everybody’s favorite topic of conversation, which is why experienced Financial Advisors will take a moment to remind all of their clients that they always have to eat their vegetables before they have desert. – In other words, do not forget about the foundation of your plan.
+With that being said, at C.M.
+Carrillo Financial Advising, we have a really phenomenal platform that we are able to bring to the table in order to help our clients access the financial markets and invest for the future.

 Wealth Preservation & Distribution

-Special Notes:
+Special Notes

 Many financial advisors will include a client's Household Allocation Plan as a part of their Life Insurance Needs Analysis, which is actually very responsible.
 One's Household Allocation Plan is an exceedingly relevant component of the Needs Analysis that is necessary in order to ascertain the appropriate level of life insurance coverage for an individual.
-That being said, The Budgetary Process can certainly be revisited at any stage of planning; however, it is always a good idea to address it sooner rather than later.
+That being said, The Budgetary Process can certainly be revisited at any stage of planning.
+Ultimately, it is always a good idea to address it sooner rather than later.

-The Allocation Plan Program Page - The College Planning Process is very involved, and generally speaking, it should be started as soon as possible.
+The College Planning Process is very involved, and generally speaking, it should be started as soon as possible.
 There are certain planning strategies that can come into play at both the Risk Management level of planning as well as the Wealth Accumulation level of planning.
 In short, we consistently recommend that all of our clients start their college planning as soon as possible because when the child is still young parents still have time on their side.
 Late stage college planning can very much limit one’s options.

-The College Planning Page
+Link: The College Planning Page